 The family life as a partner 10-year route applies to spouses, civil partners, and unmarried partners of British citizens or settled persons who meet the relationship requirements but cannot satisfy the minimum income threshold.
 You must prove a genuine and subsisting relationship, meet English language requirements, and demonstrate you can maintain yourselves without recourse to public funds.

-Partners on the 10 year route must demonstrate the same relationship evidence as those on the 5 year route.
-The key difference is the absence of the strict financial requirement—instead of proving £29,000+ annual income, you must show that you can adequately maintain yourselves without becoming a burden on public funds.
+Partners on the 10 year route must demonstrate the same relationship evidence as those on the 5-year route ILR pathway.
+The key difference is the absence of the strict financial requirement — instead of proving £29,000+ annual income, you must show that you can adequately maintain yourselves without becoming a burden on public funds.

 Evidence Requirements for Partner Applications